Transnistrian War: Involvement of Russian and Ukrainian volunteers

 Volunteers from Russia and Ukraine, including Don and Kuban Cossacks, fought on Transnistria's side.
 There is no general consensus on the number of volunteers or the military role they played in the conflict.
 Estimates range from as low as 200 to as high as 3,000.
+Russian volunteers included: Dmitry Rogozin, Eduard Limonov and Igor Girkin.

-During the Transnistria War, UNA-UNSO members fought alongside Transnistrian separatists against Moldovan government forces in defense of a large ethnic-Ukrainian minority in Transnistria.
+During the Transnistrian War, UNA-UNSO members fought alongside Transnistrian separatists against Moldovan government forces in defense of a large ethnic-Ukrainian minority in Transnistria.
 The incongruous motive of assisting a mostly pro-Russian region was for the "struggle of Slavs over Moldovan-Romanian aggression."
 Following the war, 50 UNSO members were awarded the PMR "Defender of Transnistria" medal.

 According to Romanian sources, at least one inmate was released from Bender prison to be enrolled in the Transnistrian Guard.

 Involvement of Romania

 Shortly before the escalation of the conflict in late June 1992, Romania provided military support to Moldova by supplying weaponry, ammunition and armed vehicles, and also by sending military advisers and training Moldovan military and police forces.
 Volunteers from Romania fought on Moldova's side.